emmastrand/EmmaStrand_Notebook/_posts/2021-10-21-HoloInt-WGBS-Analysis-Pipeline.md

 ## <a name="methylseq_final"></a> **Methylseq: final script run**

 `HoloInt_methylseq_final.sh`.
 This timed out after 10 days so I ran again with the -resume flag and changed the output name to `WGBS_methylseq_HoloInt_final2`.
+Total this took 2 weeks.

 ```
 #!/bin/bash